-Name of the Director Category ECC Meetings held during the Financial Year 2024 -25 Name of the Director Entitled to attend Attended Meeting held on May 14, 2024/ Other changes therein Dr. (Mr.) Indu Bhushan Chairperson Non-Executive, Independent Director 1 1 Appointment as a Chairperson of the Committee effective July 25, 2024 Ms. Prabha Narasimhan Executive, Managing Director & Chief Executive Officer 2 2 - Mr. Sekhar Natarajan Non-Executive, Independent Director 2 2 -
+Name of the Director Catagory ECC Meetings the Financial N s held during (ear 2024 -25 Change in constitution as approved by the Board at its Name of the Director Category Entitled to attend Attended Meeting held on May 14, 2024/ Other changes therein Dr. (Mr.) Indu Bhushan Chairperson Non-Executive, Independent Director 1 1 Appointment as a Chairperson of the Committee effective July 25, 2024 Ms. Prabha Narasimhan Executive, Managing Director & Chief Executive Officer 2 2 - Mr. Sekhar Natarajan Non-Executive, Independent Director 2 2 - suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the board;